 - ISBN-10: 0062123408

-My rating for The Mossad — 5
+My rating for Mossad: The Greatest Missions of the Israeli Secret Service – 5

 I am familiar with Professor Bar-Zohar’s writings, he is a leading Israeli writer on espionage.
 As most of his books, Mossad is also a fast paced, fascinating look behind thick curtains which have been previously closed.
 The authors’ analysis and insight are mesmerizing and usually spot on, while the new information they present, information that just recently has been uncensored, is simply amazing.